luiderek/concord/README.md

 # Concord • [Live Demo](https://chat-concord.herokuapp.com/)

 A full stack JavaScript solo project using Express, Node, PostgreSQL, and React.

 A webapp for people who want to chat with others.
+It's just a chatroom with servers and rooms.

 I have good memories of talking to people through google docs, and a chatroom implementation of real-time-text copying discord's styling seemed like a fun project to practice replicating designs, as well as working with sockets and manipulating a relational database.